 Secondly, all your products will show on the affiliate dashboard by default and there is no way to hide specific products from showing up.
 The workaround obviously is to set a 0% commission for those products.

-Finally, you can’t change the cookie tracking period for your affiliate links.
+Thirdly, you can’t change the cookie tracking period for your affiliate links.
+Finally, there is no easy way to collect and manage tax forms from your affiliates.

-Apart from that, Podia’s affiliate system is simple and has all the essential features, and it should work well for more course creators.
+Apart from that, Podia’s affiliate system is simple and has all the basic features, so it should work well for most course creators.

 Third Party Integrations